JioMeet/JioMeetHealthCareTemplate_ANDROID/README.md

-# JioHealthHub Template UI Quickstart
+# JioMeet Template UI Quickstart

 **Welcome to JioHealthCareTemplate Template UI**, a SDK that streamlines the integration of Jiomeet's powerful audio and video functionalities.